-In a recent study, prehypertension (either SBP 120-139 mmHg or DBP 80-89 mmHg) and hypertension (SBP ≥140 mmHg or DBP ≥90 mmHg) played the more prominent contributory role of risk factors to the development of incident AF in the younger age group than in older age group [29].
-Prehypertension did not show a significant association with incident AF (HR 1.000, 95% CI 0.964-1.037) compared to non-hypertension among subjects older than 70 years, but prehypertension was significantly associated with a higher risk of AF (HR 1.256, 95% CI 1.154-1.366) among young adult aged 20-29 years.
-In the present study, according to the new BP classification, we demonstrated that stage 1 IDH and stage 1 SDH were significantly associated with higher risks of incident AF, and this finding was consistently observed in subgroup analyses and sensitivity analysis.
-Early-onset hypertension can be easily under-recognized, under-estimated in risk, and under-treated, even though it has a greater clinical impact on the risk of cardiovascular disease, including incident AF and all-cause death compared to late-onset hypertension [13,29-31].
+In a recent study, prehypertension (either SBP 120-139 mmHg or DBP 80-89 mmHg) and hypertension (SBP ≥140 mmHg or DBP ≥90 mmHg) had a more prominent contributory role to the development of incident AF in the younger age group than in older age group [29].
+Prehypertension did not show a significant association with incident AF (HR 1.000, 95% CI 0.964-1.037) when compared to non-hypertension among subjects older than 70 years, but prehypertension was significantly associated with a higher risk of AF (HR 1.256, 95% CI 1.154-1.366) among young adults aged 20-29 years.
+In the present study, based on the new BP classification, we demonstrated that stage 1 IDH and stage 1 SDH were significantly associated with higher risks of incident AF, which was consistently observed in subgroup analyses and sensitivity analysis.
+Early-onset hypertension can be easily under-recognized, its risks under-estimated, and the condition under-treated, even though it had a great clinical impact on the risks of cardiovascular disease, including incident AF and all-cause death compared to late-onset hypertension [13,29-31].

-In our study, subjects with stage 1 IDH were significantly associated with a higher risk of AF and the risk of AF increased from DBP 70 mmHg or higher.
-Focusing on the stage 1 IDH group in this study, only less than 0.1% of subjects with stage 1 IDH initiated antihypertensive medication during follow-up (Supplementary Table 7).
-In follow-up BP measurement during the study period, a substantial proportion of stage 1 IDH at the index health examination stayed in stage 1 IDH (25.5%), 3.9% were classified as stage 1 ISH, 16.3% were classified as stage 1 SDH, and 7.6% were classified as stage 2 hypertension (Supplementary Figure).
+In our study, subjects with stage 1 IDH were significantly associated with a higher risk of AF and the risk of AF increased from DBP ≥70 mmHg.
+Of the stage 1 IDH group in this study, only less than 0.1% of subjects with stage 1 IDH initiated antihypertensive medication during follow-up (Supplementary Table 7).
+In follow-up BP measurement during the study period, a substantial proportion of stage 1 IDH at the index health examination stayed in stage 1 IDH (25.5%), while 3.9% were classified as stage 1 ISH, 16.3% were classified as stage 1 SDH, and 7.6% were classified as stage 2 hypertension (Supplementary Figure).
 Although the HRs were attenuated in a multivariable analysis, stage 1 IDH to stage 1 ISH or stage 1 SDH, or stage 2 hypertension showed an increased risk of AF by 22%, 38%, and 92%, respectively, compared to the group “stage 1 IDH to normal BP”.
-Our results suggest that young adults with hypertension might benefit from early detection, and intensive control of BP, including lifestyle intervention and antihypertensive therapy, given their considerably longer lifetime exposure to high BP.
+Our results therefore suggest that young adults with hypertension might benefit from early detection, and intensive control of BP, including lifestyle intervention and antihypertensive therapy, given their considerably longer lifetime exposure to high BP.

 Limitations

-Although the gold-standard method for AF diagnosis is an electrocardiogram, the nationwide claims database and health screening examination database did not include the 12-lead electrocardiogram.
+Although the gold-standard method for AF diagnosis is an electrocardiogram, the nationwide claims database and health screening examination database did not include actual data on the 12-lead electrocardiogram.
 During follow-up, incident AF was identified using relevant diagnostic codes; therefore, the diagnosis of AF could be under-or over-estimated.
-Second, we did not include the family history of AF and could not consider genetic factors related to AF's risk.
-Third, we excluded the patients who were taking antihypertensive medications.
-In this observational study, we could not assess the optimal target BP for patients who were prescribed antihypertensive medication.
-Further investigations are needed to find optimal BP goals to reduce the future risk of AF.
-Lastly, although we partially addressed the initiation of antihypertensive medication and BP changes during follow-up, more comprehensive analysis is warranted to consider trajectories of BP during long-term follow-up [32]
+Second, we did not include family history of AF and could not consider genetic factors related to AF risk.
+Third, we excluded the patients who were taking antihypertensive medications and in this observational study, we could not assess the optimal target BP for patients who were prescribed antihypertensive drugs.
+Further studies are needed to define the optimal BP goals to reduce the future risk of AF.
+Lastly, although we partially addressed the initiation of antihypertensive medication and BP changes during follow-up, more comprehensive analyses are warranted to consider trajectories of BP during long-term follow-up [32]

 Conclusions